markoarnauto/fintuna/docs/source/concept.rst

 Strategy Agnostic
 ------------------

 Fintuna is not tied to one specific trading strategy.
-Strategies are implemented as `fintuna.model.ModelBase`.
+Strategies are implemented as :py:class:`fintuna.model.ModelBase`.
 It defines the classification task (= `extract_label`) as well as a a classification-to-returns mapping (= `realized_returns`).
-A simple example is to predict the directional change and buy the asset with the most confident prediction (see :`fintuna.model.LongOnly`).
+A simple example is to predict the directional change and buy the asset with the most confident prediction (see :py:class:`fintuna.model.LongOnly`).

 Backtesting
 ------------